marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/gerror.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GERROR, system, error handling

 .. _gerror:

-.. index:: GERROR

-.. index:: system, error handling

 GERROR --- Get last system error message
 ****************************************